 – Oriole, East Poultry Avenue, Smithfield Market, EC1A 9LH, Nearest station: Farringdon.
 For more information, visit the Oriole website.

 - Purl London

 This Marylebone speakeasy features cosy corners, low ceilings and comfortable leather seating.
 They serve classic and original cocktails served in some pretty amazing glasses.
 They also offer cocktail masterclasses.

 – Purl London, 50-54 Blandford St, Marylebone, W1U 7HX.
 Nearest stations: Baker Street, Bond Street or Marble Arch.
 For more information, visit the Purl London website.

-This basement bar on Old Compton Street is hailed for its large whisky collection and extensive cocktail menu.
+This basement bar on Old Compton Street in Soho is hailed for its large whisky collection and extensive cocktail menu.
 There is also live jazz music on weekends.
 Reservations only, but its ground floor bar accepts walk-ins.

 – Swift, 12 Old Compton Street, Soho, W1D 4TQ.
 Nearest station: Leicester Square.
 For more information, visit the Swift website.